LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 5.`\|`SUU&G`| :small_orange_diamond:

 This now takes you to the *Project Settings* screen.
 The first settings on the top left is set to Blueprints.
 You can select between C++ and Blueprint.
 Since we will not be doing any C++ programming in this exercise we will leave it with Blueprint.
-I am leaving the quality settings to **Maximum Quality** as my computer is powerful enough to handle it.
-If you feel your computer is not at a gaming level select a lower quality.
+I am leaving the quality settings to **Maximum Quality** as we are developing this for a modern computer.
 We will leave **Raytracing** off as we will not be using it at the moment.
 We set the paltform to **Desktop** as we will be on a PC or Mac playing the game and not on a game console or on mobile.
-Then you can load up the project with some basic content and we will **NOT** be loading this  to keep our project file sizes down.\n\nSelect a folder to put it in (I suggest `Documents/github/` and then assign a project name and I am calling it `IntroLevelDesign`.
+Then you can load up the project with some basic content and we will use this content as a starting point for our gray blocking.
+So set **Starter Content** to `true`.

+Select a folder to put it in (I suggest `Documents/github/` and then assign a project name and I am calling it `IntroLevelDesign`.
 Press the **Create Project** button to start the new project.

 ![Unreal Project Settings screen](images/image_05.png)